socialplanning/opencore/opencore/project/browser/README.txt

     >>> view.request.form['projid'] = ''
     >>> out = view.handle_request()
     >>> view.errors
-    {'id': 'The url may contain only letters, numbers, hyphens, or underscores and must have at least 1 letter or number.'}
+    {'id': 'The url must contain 2 or more characters.'}
     >>> view.errors = {}

 And, another invalid id::
     >>> view.request.form['projid'] = 'abcd1-_+'
     >>> out = view.handle_request()
     >>> view.errors
-    {'id': 'The url may contain only letters, numbers, hyphens, or underscores and must have at least 1 letter or number.'}
+    {'id': 'The url must contain 2 or more characters.'}
     >>> view.errors = {}

 And an id with a reserved name also produces an error::